schitresh/computer_science/networks/L7_application_layer/6_ssh_secure_shell.md

 - Types of key pairs
   - User key: If public & private key remain with the user
   - Host key: If public & private key are on a remote system
-  - Sesson key: Used when a large amount of data is to be transmitted
+  - Session key: Used when a large amount of data is to be transmitted

 ## Working
 - Public keys from the local system are passed to the server